NeonLaw/codebase/infrastructure/README.md

 * Production GCP, for creating a managed storage and GKE
 * Production Kubernetes, for running our server workloads on Kubernetes
 * Data GCP, for creating and managing a BigQuery cluster and its ingestions

+## What is not managed in Terraform

+GCP Pub/Sub and the topics, schemas, GCP Cloud Functions, and their triggers from GCP Pub/Sub are managed in the [Schemas](../schemas/README.md) package.